mbildner/CircleCDN/README.md

 # CircleCDN

+_This README describes some fuzzy area between what the framework is _designed_ to do and what it _can do now_.
+Both are moving targets, and subject to change.
+Click [here]() for docs and a tutorial for using the application as it exists **today**_

 CircleCDN is a full stack project to permit a web server to offload serving its resources to its clients.
 The next time your site hits the top of hacker news, let your users take care of serving each other.

 This project is primarily intended as a big experiment to use a few fun new browser APIs.
 Because these tools are so new, cross browser support is... awful.
 For now, the project aims to support Chrome browsers only.
 Firefox support will come soon.
 (IE support is already here! just use a [Chrome frame](https://developers.google.com/chrome/chrome-frame/) to mitigate the suck!)

 ## How it Works: